Quick Answer

 Leadership’s Role in Shaping the Environment

 Leaders lay the foundation for workplace culture.
 How they treat employees, resolve conflicts, and provide direction significantly influences the work environment.
 Transparent, inclusive, and empathetic leaders build trust and alignment.
 In contrast, micromanagement, favoritism, and poor communication breed fear and disengagement.
-Effective leadership empowers employees while guiding the team towards shared goals.
+Effective leadership empowers employees while guiding the team toward shared goals.

 The Importance of Communication